June 8, 202610 min read

 1. OmniCanvas

-Best for: Personal spatial notetaking and second brain building
+Best for: Personal and small-team spatial notetaking

 • Infinite canvas with pan and zoom